shane-rubrik/rsc-rbs-reporter/README.md

 🚀 Features

-Unified View: Consolidation of Windows and Linux/Unix physical hosts in one report.
+* *Unified View*: Consolidation of Windows and Linux/Unix physical hosts in one report.

-Outlier Detection: Automatically flags hosts with version 8.x, Unknown versions, or Unknown upgrade statuses.
+* *Outlier Detection*: Automatically flags hosts with version 8.x, Unknown versions, or Unknown upgrade statuses.

-Interactive HTML: Generates a professional, sortable HTML report for easy sharing.
+* *Interactive HTML*: Generates a professional, sortable HTML report for easy sharing.

-CSV Support: Exports data with full execution metadata for audit trails.
+* *CSV Support*: Exports data with full execution metadata for audit trails.

-Secure: Built to work with encrypted Service Account keys—no plain-text passwords required.
+* *Secure*: Built to work with encrypted Service Account keys—no plain-text passwords required.

 📋 Prerequisites